AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * DAM folder properties do not show the added users or groups (created by LDAP sync) in Closed User Groups (NPR-30555).

-* Special characters occuring in the Subject line of Email Templates are not shown properly (NPR-30547).
+* Special characters occurring in the Subject line of Email Templates are not shown properly (NPR-30547).

 * Asset names are changed to lower case when moving assets from one folder to another in AEM running on Dynamic Media Scene 7 runmode (NPR-31631).